antofon/100-days-of-code/r3-log.md

 ### R3D2: June 2, 2018 Saturday
 Went through JS Objects and Functions for Part 3 of #udacity FEND.
 Also started coding up a website to host more projects.

+### R3D3: June 3, 2018 Sunday
+More on Objects and Functions, specifically higher-order functions and concepts like closure.
+Interesting stuff, hopefully I can implement them in my upcoming projects!
+I've been brainstorming a lot lately